Neil Hall

 Teaching

-Neil is the programme lead for all SEBD courses at undergraduate and postgraduate level, via distance education and campus based teaching.
+Neil is the programme lead for SEBD courses at undergraduate (Advanced Certificate and Bachelor of Philosophy) and postgraduate (Postgraduate Certificate; Postgraduate Diploma; Master of Education) level, via distance education.
+He also teaches a campus based SEBD postgraduate module for the MA programme in Education.

 Research

-• Child and family forensic psychology – risk assessment; contact; parent-child interactions;
+• Child and family forensic psychology and mental health – risk assessment; parent-child interactions; contact

 • Teachers’ models of mental health and psychological well-being;